afwebb/SDS-385/week8/README.md

 Linear time with 500 nearest neighbors: 92.94 s
 ```

-The result for a bandwidth of 1:
+Here are the result for a bandwidth of 1:

 <img src="https://github.com/afwebb/SDS-385/blob/master/week8/sparse_1.png" width="500">